POSTS TAGGED: Android 4.0 (Ice Cream Sandwich)

 Posted July 19, 2014 at 03:00 pm by egzthunder1

 The online world is made up of several factions, clans, communities, social media sites—whatever you want to call them.
 Pretty much every person in the world with Internet access belongs to at least a few of these, and if not as a member, at the very least as an everyday lurker.
 After all, we all need our daily dose of cats, bacon, cats with bacon, and so on.
 Some people prefer the social aspect of sites like Facebook.
 Then, after you get past pseudo real/serious sites, comes what the new Internet culture has become.
 You have the likes of Digg, Reddit, and if you walk a little further towards the edge of the abyss, you get 4chan.
 That said, if you’ve made your way to 4Chan, you’ve gone too far. . .
 READ ON »

 Posted July 18, 2014 at 09:00 pm by Tomek Kondrat

 In this crazy fast and modern world, we often need to supplement our memory by writing some notes.
 The classic paper and pen system is often not an option, especially now that this can be accomplished with our fingers and our Android devices.

 Android is pretty bare without third party applications, but the Play Store is huge and contains dozens of great alternative to Google’s own apps.
 Quick Note is one alternatives to Google Keep that was presented by XDA Forum Member HeartBroken.

-Posted July 15, 2014 By: Tomek Kondrat
+Posted July 15, 2014 at 03:30 pm by Tomek Kondrat

 Security in Android (or any mobile device platform) is one of the top priorities for users.
 Google offers a few ways of protecting your private information and device data.
 These range from the popular pattern unlock to the old school, yet still functional PIN code.